libretro/docs/docs/library/vemulator.md

 # VeMUlator

+<iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/hqTm_3elBU4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Background

+VeMUlator is a Sega VMU emulator.
 This is a port of the Android SEGA Dreamcast VMU emulator "VeMUlator" for libretro, it was translated from Java to C++ and then implemented the libretro.h callbacks.

 ### Author/License